 The Department of Infectious Diseases, Central Clinical School, and Alfred Health, is a premier centre for clinical and biomedical research and education, offering undergraduate and postgraduate study programs.
 The Department integrates clinical services with clinical and basic science research.
 The clinical services work closely with research staff and laboratories are based within the Burnet Institute, with a presence within the Central Clinical School.
+Please search currently available research projects here.

 The Department of Infectious Diseases offers undergraduate and postgraduate research projects in the following areas: